team-watchdog/apoc-gardens-wiki/public/markdown/Vegetables/egg-plant.md

 - Flea Beetle

 **Symptoms:**
-- **Flea Beetle:** These pests may attack when the plants are young.
+- These pests may attack when the plants are young.
 The leaves are quickly eaten away if they are not checked.

 **Control method:**
-- **Flea Beetle:** Use derris dust to remove the Flea Beetles.
+-  Use derris dust to remove the Flea Beetles.

 ### Disease Control